3mohamed-abdelfattah/Expat.cl/README.md

 # Expat.cl

-Expat.cl is a comprehensive web platform that provides essential support services for expatriates moving to Chile.
-This project aims to offer services such as temporary accommodation, quick response to queries, expat support, and tailor-made solutions to ease the transition for individuals and families relocating to Chile.
+Expat.cl is a client project for issuing visas to Chile.
+The client requested converting a Figma design into HTML using Tailwind CSS, ensuring the final implementation matches the design perfectly.
+The project was completed in less than five days, maintaining clean, organized code and professional documentation.

+**Note:** Based on the client's request, the pages are not linked to each other.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/2d16a28c-ed29-4829-9096-facf99bf5288" width="150">